AntonioTrovato/Formula1DataBase/README.md

-# DataBase per la Formula Uno
+# Formula 1 DataBase
-Database per i campionati di Formula Uno.
+Creation of a database for the management of a Formula 1 championship.